ralphcajipe/BookstoreSystem/README.md

 ```

 Always commit what you've done through a message.
-The commit message should be in present tense.
+The commit message should be logical and in present tense.
 ```
 >>> git commit -m "add home.php"
+or
+>>> git commit -m "delete name_of_feature in home.php"
+or
+>>> git commit -m "change name_of_feature in home.php"
 ```

 Push the commit to the branch name